Identification, Images, & Information

 Identification

-Caterpillar is densely covered with white or pale yellow hairs (early and middle instars more yellow), with a pair of diverging thin black lashes on A1 and A3 (first and third abdominal segments), a single tuft of black hairs on A8.
+Caterpillar is densely covered with white or yellow hairs (early and middle instars more yellow), with pairs of diverging thin black lashes on A1 and A3 (first and third abdominal segments), a single tuft of black hairs on A8.
 Head smooth and shiny black.
 (3)

 Range